r-dube/pickingflowers/india.md

 The Indian government is formalizing equipment vendors allowed to provide equipment to Indian telecom operators \[15\].
 Thus far, 5G vendors Nokia and Ericsson, have been approved via this process.
 Cisco and India-based Tejas have also been approved.
-Huawei and ZTE appear to have engaged with the India approval process (at least up to a point).
+Huawei and ZTE appear to have partially engaged with the India approval process.
 Still, they have not been formally approved as allowed vendors \[16\].